-The biggest drawback to self-publishing, without a doubt, is up-front cost.
+The biggest drawback to self-publishing, without a doubt, is the up-front cost.
 You’re footing the bill for your editor, your cover design, your formatting, all of it, and that can add up.
 This is enough to scare people away from the idea of self-publishing, but it isn’t the whole story.
 If you want to make money from children’s books it would be wise not to shortcut this process.

 Self-publishing also lets you have creative control over each of these decisions.
 You get to pick your own book cover, which is one of your greatest tools in marketing (especially when it comes to children’s books, which are extremely graphics-heavy).
 You get to pick an illustrator, you get to work with an editor, and so on.